-Factory CEO left workers drowning during Hurricane Helene, lawsuit claims
+Factory CEO left workers to drown during Hurricane Helene, lawsuit claims, while the boss evacuated

 By bellecarter // 2024-10-22